Jeep's baby Renegade has been usefully improved. Jonathan Crouch takes a look.

 The Jeep Renegade is a genuinely smart piece of product design, distilling Jeep's brand values into a smaller package while leaning on the smartest technology the Fiat Group has to offer.
-This improved version gets revised petrol engine technology, slightly smarter looks and enhanced connectivity.
+This current version gets efficient petrol engine technology that now also includes PHEV tech.
+Plus there's smart looks and up-to-the-minute media connectivity.
 But as before, if you eat squirrel, own a bowling ball and call your first cousin your spouse, chances are you're going to hate it.
 Otherwise, read on.

 Design and Build